cryslith/coinvolution/folding/notes.md

   * If not, check if slightly-shrunk versions of faces intersect [done]
     * Fail if they do [done]
 * Check face-crease incidences
-  * Crease is close to plane, and shrunk projected crease intersects shrunk face
+  * (original) crease is close to plane, and shrunk projected crease intersects shrunk face
 * Check crease-crease incidences
   * Creases are close to collinear, and shrunk projected creases intersect
 * Find triangles in intersection graph of faces